 The community of Jabal al-Baba also lies within the area defined by Israel as E1.
 It is located near the village of al-‘Eizariyah, northeast of Jerusalem.
 The settlement of Ma’ale Adumim was established east of the community, and the route of the Separation Barrier runs south of it.
 The community is home to about 40 families, numbering some 290 people.
 Some of the land on which the community lives was declared “state land” by Israel.
 Since 2006, 33 structures in the community have been demolished, 27 of them home to 136 people, including 73 minors.
 In addition, several demolition orders have been issued for structures in the community.

+In addition to the demolition orders, the state also issued a “demarcation order”, which amalgamates several existing demolition orders, and notified residents they must vacate their homes.
+This does not take into account the fact that about 40% of the land on which the community resides is privately owned, and therefore “demarcation orders” are not supposed to apply to it.
 On 16 November 2017, the state notified the residents of the community that they must vacate their homes within eight days.
 The residents petitioned the HCJ to stop the evacuation, and the court ordered the state to respond to the petition by 16 April 2018.
-In addition to the demolition orders, the state has also issued a “demarcation order” and has notified the residents they must leave the demarcated area.
-This does not take into account the fact that about 40% of the land on which the community resides is privately owned, and therefore “demarcation orders” are not supposed to apply to it.
-The court ordered that the “demarcation order” be put on hold until the state responds to the petition.
-The residents of Jabal Al-Baba are also waiting for the state’s position regarding the demolition orders – which will, apparently, be given after the response to the demarcation issue.
+Meanwhile, the court ordered that the “demarcation order” be put on hold until the state responds to the petition.
+The residents of Jabal al-Baba are also waiting for the state’s position regarding the demolition orders – which will, apparently, be given after the response to the demarcation issue.